-To facilitate the best possible application of the category combining policy in situations of potentially a small number of entries and all the female categories will be held on the same day.
+To facilitate the best possible application of the category combining policy it will be used when a category has a small number of entries, and all the female categories will be held on the same day.

 A technical official from the IJF will delegate responsibility to a suitable individual, representing the host organisation, who will be responsible for operating the category combining policy.
 This policy applies to all weight categories within all age divisions.